Breastfeeding - looking after yourself

 - Make sure that you have plenty to drink.
 Most mothers like to have a drink (of water, milk, juice, tea or coffee, etc) at each feed time.
 Drinking more than this will not increase your milk supply.

 There is more information about this in What should I eat?
 Nutrition for pregnancy and breastfeeding (Women's and Children's Hospital South Australia)

 There are many "old wives tales" about foods you should not eat for fear of upsetting your baby.

-- Some mothers find that if they eat a lot of rich or spicy foods, or particular fruits or vegetables, their babies may be upset, but others can eat anything.
+- Some mothers find that if they eat a lot of rich or spicy foods, or particular fruits or vegetables, their babies may be upset, but other mothers can eat anything.
 If you think something is upsetting your baby, stop eating it for a couple of days, then, if your baby has become more settled, try it again if it is a food you like, and see what happens.

 - Rarely, dairy foods in the mother’s diet can cause a reaction in the baby (eg eczema, colic).
 See the topic Reactions to foods for more about this.

 - If you find you need to avoid several foods from one of the groups listed above, check to be sure that you are still getting all the important nutrients.

 - Don't have too many drinks with caffeine in them (avoid too much strong coffee).
 See the related topic Breastfeeding - medicines and drugs.